 This Basil Cocktail is summer’s most refreshing drink.
 Fresh basil gets muddled with sugar for a hint of sweetness, then shaken with vodka and lime juice and topped with a bit of bubbly tonic water.

-But nothing grows faster or larger in my garden than basil.
-While I can sprinkle big leaves of it onto goat cheese fritters and into caprese salad all summer long, there will always still be more.
+Nothing grows faster or larger in our backyard garden than basil.
+While we can sprinkle big leaves of it onto pasta dishes and caprese salad all summer long, there will always still be more.
 Even after you harvest it, it grows back so quickly.

 This fresh basil cocktail recipe made with muddled basil, vodka, lime juice and tonic water is light, crisp and refreshing.
-You’ll want to make it all summer long!
-For a non-alcoholic basil refresher, check out my basil lemonade!
+You’ll want to make it all summer long

 Bright green hued basil cocktail garnished with a round of lemon.